 If you’re new to RV’ing, you might not know about the “colors” of water.
 Clear is the drinking water.
 Supplied by either the onboard tank or a “city connection”, which is fancy talk for attaching a water hose to the camper.

 Tip: It’s very important to use a drinking water safe hose instead of a “garden” hose.
 Drinking water hoses are typically white or blue and sold as RV or Marine hose.
 Garden hoses can leech harsh chemicals and lead (the poisonous metal) into your water.

 Grey water is collected from the shower and sink drains.
 It’ll get a little smelly since it contains food particles.
 Black water… well lets just say that’s what you flush.

 It’s important to protect your camper from too much water pressure as the plastic plumbing and fittings are fragile.
+The Casita plumbing shouldn’t have over 50psi.
 We use a pressure regulator.
 There is the cheap-but-works Camco for $9.
 It does have a warning sticker on the package that it contains lead (ewww).

 But I like to have “the best” and the Fairview is not only lead free but doesn’t restrict water flow like the cheaper ones do.
 The green plastic collar slides down and acts like a built in wrench to tighten and loosen, which is a great feature.